 Many DPs offer a 3-in-1 account opening facility which gives you the convenience of opening a trading, demat and bank account - all together.
 Now many DPs are offering online demat account opening.
 Trading or Broking account is required only if you want to buy / sell shares through stock exchange.

 About NSDL

+1996

+First Depository

-1996 First Depository in India
+in India

-One of the leading Depositories in the world
+One of the largest Depositories in world

-Demat accountholders present in 99.27% of pincodes in India
+Investors present in more than 99% pin codes in India

 Wide service network - all States and UTs